Triky313/AlbionOnline-StatisticsAnalysis/README.md

 ### How fast does my internet need to be?
 An internet connection with at least 1M/bit (256KB/s) download rate.

-### The tool cannot download the ItemList.json or Item.json, what to do?
-Double click on the **DownloadItemJsonFilesManually.bat** file in the tool directory!

-Then restart the tool and everything should work.

 ### Can I use the tool even if the game is not started
 Yes, but not all features are available.